smarthomejunkie/MyDevices/README.md

 # My Devices
-Here's the list of all the Smart Home devices that I use.
+Here's the list of all the smart home devices that I use.
+If you order any of these products through this page, I will receive a small affiliate fee, but it won't cost you anything extra.

 Visit my Youtube channel: [Smart Home Junkie](https://www.youtube.com/@smarthomejunkie)